SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/index.md

 _Column Widths_

-Given the constraints, it is possible to determine the MDW without actually inspecting the font!
-The parsers guess the pixel width by converting from width to pixels and back, repeating for all possible MDW and selecting the MDW that minimizes the error.
+Given the constraints, it is possible to determine the `MDW` without actually inspecting the font!
+The parsers guess the pixel width by converting from width to pixels and back, repeating for all possible `MDW` and selecting the value that minimizes the error.
 XLML actually stores the pixel width, so the guess works in the opposite direction.

 Even though all of the information is made available, writers are expected to follow the priority order: